 How to join a group board as a contributor?

-Once you see that the board’s owner is opened to new contributors, you can apply and here’s what you need to say to attract their attention:
+Once you see that the board’s owner is open to new contributors, you can apply, and here’s what you need to say to attract their attention:

 Related: Are you overwhelmed and don’t know where to start?
 Do you want an in-depth Pinterest course to teach you everything that’s related to Pinterest from A-Z?
-Grab your “Making Pinterest Possible digital course“, and start implementing those strategies today!
-(Open in a new tab)
+Grab a copy of “Making Pinterest Possible digital course” PDF, and start implementing those strategies today!

 Every good social marketer ensures that he or she engages with his or her followers.
 It is no different when it comes to converting your pinners into blog readers.